kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 **Since JATOS version >= 3.5.1** - Ends study and redirects the given URL.
 This is useful if you want to let the worker return to a recruitment platform (e.g. Prolific) or have your own end page.
 The same effect can be achieved with the Study Properties' _End Redirect URL_ field.
 It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the ending.

+**Hint**: There is a '**End Redirect URL**'  field in the Study Properties that also specifies the redirect URL.
+It's easier to use, but not as flexible.

 * _@param {string} url_ - URL of the page to be redirected to after the study run was successfully finished
 * _@param {optional boolean} successful_ - 'true' if study should finish successful - 'false' otherwise.
 * _@param {optional string} message_ - Message that will be stored together with the study results and is accessible via JATOS' GUI result pages.
 The message can be max 255 characters long.